This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You notice new or worsening symptoms.

-- You notice open sores anywhere on his body.
+- You notice open sores anywhere on the person's body.

-- You have questions or concerns about his condition or care.
+- You have questions or concerns about the person's condition or care.

 Know the warning signs of a stroke: